bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-06-callbacks.md

 </div>

-After a store owner installs your single-click app, they and their authorized users will need to manage it and configure any settings.
-Because your app's users will be working in the BigCommerce control panel, certain user-initiated events that might be important to your internal logic will prompt our servers to send your app `GET` requests at predictable endpoints.
-Each of these requests will return a JSON web token, or _JWT_, as the value of the `signed_payload_jwt` parameter.
-This article is both a reference and a guide for developing callbacks to handle these events and authenticate our `GET` requests to these endpoints.
+After a store owner installs your single-click app, they and their authorized users will need to use it and configure any settings.
+In turn, your app will likely need to store and manage information about the stores and users you're supporting.

+Your app's front-end views render inside an iFrame in the store control panel, so your app has no native ability to listen for a few high-level events.
+To support your work, BigCommerce sends `GET` requests to callback routes in your app that correspond to three events: opening the app, uninstalling the app, and revoking a user's access to the app.
+Each request includes a signed JSON web token (_JWT_), which contains identifying information about the store and the user.
+This article is a reference for endpoints to which we send event-driven callbacks, and a guide to writing handlers that verify and use our JWT payloads.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--info">